 Details of the Fellowship

-The fellowship offers a full-tuition grant to enroll in UCLA Law’s Master of Law Program (LL.M.), assists fellows in securing living and travel expenses for their studies, and offers the opportunity to apply for a one-year fellowship placement with Sonke’s Policy Development and Advocacy unit in Cape Town.
+The Fellowship offers a full-tuition grant to enrol in UCLA Law’s Master of Law Program (LL.M.) and assists Fellows in securing living and travel expenses for their studies.
+It also offers the opportunity to apply for a one-year Fellowship placement with Sonke’s Policy Development and Advocacy unit.

 For more detailed information about the fellowship, please download the brochure.

-As a condition of the award, fellows will be asked to certify that they will return to South Africa upon completion of their LL.M. degree, and commit to a public interest career that promotes health, human rights, and gender equality in the African region for at least one year.
+As a condition of the award, Fellows will be asked to certify that they will return to Africa upon completion of their LL.M. degree, and commit to a public interest career that promotes health, human rights, and gender equality in the African region for at least one year.

-Applicants must complete both the online application for UCLA Law’s LL.M. programme and the supplemental application to Sonke Gender Justice for the UCLA Law – Sonke Health & Human Rights Fellowship.
-The application fee for UCLA Law is $85, but applicants may apply to UCLA Law for a fee waiver.
+Applicants must complete the online application for UCLA Law’s LL.M. programme and the supplemental application for the UCLA Law – Sonke Health & Human Rights Fellowship.

 UCLA Law’s LL.M. online application is at www.law.ucla.edu/llm.

-Applicants are currently open and the due date for the online application for UCLA Law’s LL.M. programme and the fellowship application form is February 15, 2018.
+Applicants are currently open and the due date for the online application for UCLA Law’s LL.M. programme and the Fellowship application form is February 1, 2019.

 UCLA School of Law is the youngest top law school in the U.S., has pioneered innovative specialisations and cutting-edge research centers, and has long been committed to skills training courses that offer students hands-on lawyering experience as they master legal doctrine.

-Sonke Gender Justice is recognised internationally for its pioneering work that supports men, women and children to promote gender equality, prevent gender-based violence, and reduce the spread and impact of HIV and AIDS across Africa.
+Sonke Gender Justice is recognised internationally for its pioneering work on supporting men, boys, women and girls to promote gender equality, to prevent gender-based violence, and to reduce the spread and impact of HIV and AIDS across Africa.

-The UCLA Law – Sonke Health & Human Rights Fellowship will be co-directed by Lara Stemple, Director of Graduate Studies at UCLA School of Law, and by Dean Peacock, Executive Director and Bafana Khumalo, International Programmes Manager, at Sonke Gender Justice Network.
+The UCLA Law – Sonke Health & Human Rights Fellowship will be co-directed by Lara Stemple, Director of Graduate Studies at UCLA School of Law, and by Dean Peacock, Executive Director and Bafana Khumalo, Senior Strategic Advisor at Sonke Gender Justice.